MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

 At this point, an obstacle does nothing more than checking if it collided with a player and emitting an event in that case.
-We will use this event later to end the game on contact with an obstacle.
+We will use this event later to end the game.
 Finally, we dragged the rock object into the file tree to transform it into a prefab.

 ### 1.7